How can I match "anything up until this sequence of characters" in a regular expression?

 - The above pattern excludes

-from the captured group.
-If you want to includeEND
+ENDfrom the captured group.
+If you want to includeENDin the match, just move it inside the parentheses:^(.*?END).

 - The above pattern excludes